prateek147/prateek147.github.io/source/_posts/2013-08-20-ios-application-security-part-11-analyzing-network-traffic-over-http-slash-https.markdown

 <b>Conclusion</b>

-<p>In this article, we looked at the different ways in which we can figure out the network traffic flowing across an IOS device .
+<p>In this article, we looked at the different ways in which we can figure out the network traffic flowing across an iOS device .
 Knowing what endpoints get called, what are the requests and response, what are the headers and params etc will help us a lot in figuring out how the application works internally.</p>

 <b>References</b>
 <ul>